amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ![CloudFormation Starting Stack](images/00-arch.png)

 *Note: SNS Orders topic, S3 assets, API Gateway and DynamoDB tables are admin components that run in the workshop administrator's account.
 If you're at a live AWS event, this will be provided by the workshop facilitators.
-We're working on packaging up the admin components in a separate admin CloudFormation template, so you will be able to run this workshop without at your office or home.*
+We're working on packaging up the admin components in a separate admin CloudFormation template, so you will be able to run this workshop at your office or home.*

 Open the CloudFormation launch template link below for the region you selected in Step 1 in a new tab.
 The link will load the CloudFormation Dashboard and start the stack creation process in the chosen region.